hallzy/dotfiles/README.md

 ```

 The steps that are optional are optional because it is not necessary to clone
 the repos.
-The repos that are used to update the vim plugins will be updated
+The repos that are used to update the Vim plugins will be updated
 with a git pull anyways, since I will maintain that myself.

 This will clone the repository and will symlink important files from that